+Equation (\ref{generalfin4}) can be extended to describe a particle with an initial offset $\vec{l}$ and deflection angle $\vec{\eta}$ relative to the longitudinal axis, under the assumption that the magnetic field in the undulator is independent of the particle’s transverse position (see Appendix A3).
+Although this generalization can be derived directly from Eq. (\ref{generalfin2}), it is often more efficient to apply certain intuitive geometrical arguments that are consistent with a rigorous mathematical treatment.

+Consider first the effect of a transverse offset $\vec{l}$ with respect to the longitudinal axis $z$.
+Since the particle experiences the same magnetic field, the far-field radiation pattern is simply shifted by $\vec{l}$.
+As a result, Eq. (\ref{generalfin4}) can be generalized by replacing the transverse observation coordinate $\vec{r}_0$ with $\vec{r}_0 - \vec{l}$.
+Equivalently, the observation angle $\vec{\theta} = \vec{r}_0 / z_0$ should be substituted with $\vec{\theta} - \vec{l}/z_0$, leading to:

+Let us now examine the effect of a deflection angle $\vec{\eta}$.
+Assuming the magnetic field experienced by the electron remains independent of its transverse position, the electron’s trajectory continues to follow a sinusoidal path.
+However, the effective undulator period is modified and becomes $\lambda_w/\cos(\eta) \simeq (1 + \eta^2/2)\lambda_w$, due to the projection of the undulator axis onto the new trajectory.
+This leads to a relative red shift in the resonant wavelength given by $\Delta \lambda / \lambda \sim \eta^2/2$.

+In typical scenarios of interest, the deflection angle can be approximated as $\eta \sim 1/\gamma$.
+Consequently, the relative red shift scales as $\Delta \lambda / \lambda \sim 1/\gamma^2$.
+This should be compared with the intrinsic relative bandwidth of the resonance, which is approximately $\Delta \lambda / \lambda \sim 1/N_w$, where $N_w$ denotes the number of undulator periods.
+For instance, if $\gamma > 10^3$, the red shift induced by the deflection angle becomes negligible in all practical situations.

+Therefore, introducing a deflection angle effectively corresponds to a rigid rotation of the entire system.
+When performing this rotation, it is important to note that the phase factor in Eq. (\ref{undurad4bisgg0})—which represents a spherical wavefront emanating from $z = 0$—remains invariant under rotation.
+In contrast, the argument of the $\mathrm{sinc}(\cdot)$ function in Eq. (\ref{undurad4bisgg0}) is altered by the rotation, as the point $(z_0, 0, 0)$ is mapped to $(z_0, -\eta_x z_0, -\eta_y z_0)$.
+As a result, after the rotation, Eq. (\ref{undurad4bisgg0}) transforms accordingly:

-Finally, in the far-zone case, we can always work in the limit for $l/z_0 \ll 1$, that allows one to neglect the term ${\vec{l}}/{z_0}$ in the argument of the $\mathrm{sinc}(\cdot)$ function, as well as the quadratic term in $\omega l^2/(2 c z_0)$ in the phase.
-Thus Eq. (\ref{undurad4bisgg00}) can be further simplified, giving the generalization of Eq. (\ref{generalfin4}) in its final form:
+Finally, in the far-zone regime, we can take the limit $l/z_0 \ll 1$, which justifies neglecting the term ${\vec{l}}/{z_0}$ in the argument of the $\mathrm{sinc}(\cdot)$ function, as well as the quadratic phase term $\omega l^2/(2 c z_0)$.
+As a result, Eq. (\ref{undurad4bisgg00}) simplifies further, yielding a generalized form of Eq. (\ref{generalfin4}) in its final expression:

-It is clear from the above that, according to conventional synchrotron radiation theory, if we consider radiation from one electron at detuning $C$ from resonance, the introduction of a kick only amounts to a rigid rotation of the angular distribution along the new direction of the electron motion.
-This is plausible, if one keeps in mind that after the kick the electron has the same velocity and emits radiation in the kicked direction owing to the Doppler effect.
-After such rotation, Eq. (\ref{generalfin4}) transforms into Eq. (\ref{undurad4bisgg})
+It is evident from the above that, within the framework of conventional synchrotron radiation theory, considering the radiation from a single electron at a detuning $C$ from resonance, the effect of a kick is merely a rigid rotation of the angular distribution in the direction of the new electron trajectory.
+This is intuitively reasonable, since after the kick, the electron maintains its velocity and emits radiation in the new, kicked direction due to the Doppler effect.
+Following this rotation, Eq. (\ref{generalfin4}) transforms into Eq. (\ref{undurad4bisgg}).